ikrima/gamedevguide/contents/guides/ue4guide/wip/networking/Useful Functions.md

 Called from UWorld:Tick() in LevelTick.cpp:

-- Top of tick -&gt; BroadcastTickDispatch()/TickNetClient() is where client receives all network requests
+- Top of tick -> BroadcastTickDispatch()/TickNetClient() is where client receives all network requests

-* Bottom of tick-&gt; UNetDriver::TickFlush() where all the Replication magic happens from client to everywhere else
+- Bottom of tick-> UNetDriver::TickFlush() where all the Replication magic happens from client to everywhere else